KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_layout_and_buffer.md

 }
 ```

-We can exactly match the definition in the shader using data types in `cgmath` crate.
+We can exactly match the definition in the shader using data types in the `cgmath` crate.
 The data in the matrices is binary compatible with the way the shader expects it, so we can later just copy a `UniformBufferObject` to a `vk::Buffer`.

 We need to provide details about every descriptor binding used in the shaders for pipeline creation, just like we had to do for every vertex attribute and its `location` index.
 We'll set up a new function to define all of this information called `^create_descriptor_set_layout`.
 It should be called right before pipeline creation, because we're going to need it there.